Weather will be unstable, snow predicted in Azerbaijan - WARNING

 Baku.
-10 February.
-REPORT.AZ/ The weather forecast for tomorrow in Azerbaijan was announced.
+27 September.
+REPORT.AZ/From September 28, to September 29 afternoon rain is expected in Baku and Absheron peninsula.
+Rainfall will be intensive in some places.
+On September 29, north-west wind will intensify occasionally.

-Report was informed in the National Hydrometeorology Department of the Ministry of Ecology and Natural Resources.
-According to information, on February 11, the weather will be changeable cloudy, occasionally gloomy, foggy and mainly rainless in Baku and Absheron peninsula.
-North-east wind will blow.
+Report informs referring to the National Hydrometeorological Department of the Ministry of Ecology and Natural Resources.

+From September 28 to October 2, the weather will be unstable, lightning and intermittent rain is expected.

+Heavy rain is predicted in some areas, hail and sleet in mountainous areas, snow is expected.
+West wind will blow and intensify in some places.
+The water level in rivers will increase.

 Aynur OsmanqızıNews Author